afcarl/fss17/lace2.md

 Discretize all numerics (supervised)

-Rank ranges by their _power_ often them appear in one class more than thers
+Rank ranges by their _power_ often them appear in one class more than others

 - L(H,E) = like(H|E) = P(E|H) * P(H)
-- e.g. if "loc=hi" appears 100 times in the 1000 defectective rows and there are 10000 rows then
+- e.g. if "loc=hi" appears 100 times in the 1000 defective rows and there are 10000 rows then
      - 100/1000 * 1000/11,000
-- a good ranage appears a lot in one class, and more often than note
+- a good range appears a lot in one class, and more often than note
      - prob*support
      - L(H,E)**2 / (L(H,E) + L(notH,E))

 Sort columns by their average power.
-Keep the most powerful rolws of each class.
+Keep the most powerful rows of each class.

 Sort rows by the sum of the _power_ of their ranges.
 Delete lower half